A novel where Elizabeth plays a leading part during her Regency days as an 18 year old

 William had married Elizabeth Hope in Liverpool at St Paul's, Liverpool on July 10, 1796.
 Elizabeth Hope was born on the 6th of February 1774 in Liverpool and baptised at St Paul’s.
 Her father was John Hope born in 1744, and her mother was Elizabeth Walker.
 She was their second child following their marriage on June 8, 1772.
 Her elder brother John having been born in 1773.
 She had a sister, Sarah, born on October 8, 1775 and a brother, Samuel, born on November 6, 1781.

 The name Hope is synonymous with Liverpool with the famous Hope Street named after a William Hope.
+In 2014, Hope Street won an award as Best Street in the UK.
 John Hope was the son of John Hope, born 1707 and Ellen Burgess, born 1706, who had married on February 14th 1732.
 John had two brothers, Peter and Samuel, and three sisters, Ellen, Hannah and Betty.
 Samuel's daughter, Mary, married John Hewitt in 1799, and it was their daughter, Mary, who married James Hugh Lowndes in due course.
 Their son, John, married James Hugh's sister Sarah Hope Lowndes.
 So cousins Mary Hope/Hewitt and Elizabeth Hope/Lowndes kept it in the family.

 Returning to John Hope and Ellen Burgess.
 John was the son of Peter Hope and Hannah Kirkman who married on September 8th, 1706, and the grandson of John De Hope.
 Ellen was the daughter of Edmund Burgess and Mary Jackson who married July 21, 1700.
 John died in 1776.
 So William Lowndes' wife, Elizabeth Hope, comes from a family well-documented.